Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: RASP

 \section{RASP}

-In this appendix, we summarize key insights and features of the Restricted Access Sequence Processing (RASP) language and related work, another line of research that uses a programming language approach to characterize the interpretable kinds of computation that the transformer architecture can implement.
-We compare aspects of the RASP approach to the TPF presented here; see Sec.~\ref{sec:RASPvsTPF} for other points of comparison.
+In this appendix, we summarize key insights and features of the Restricted Access Sequence Processing (RASP) language and other related work in the same vein as the TPF framework presented here.